Warming rivers in western US are killing fish, putting industry at risk | ExBulletin

 In Idaho, authorities recognized that the endangered sockeye would not make their upstream migration through hundreds of miles of warm water to their spawning habitat, so they flooded the Snake River with cold water, then trapped and transported the fish to hatcheries.

-And environmentalists went to court this month in Portland, Ore., To try to force operators of dams on the Snake and Columbia rivers to release more water at dams blocking salmon migration, arguing that the effects climate change and a recent heat wave threatened even more fish already on the brink of extinction.
+And environmentalists went to court this month in Portland, Oregon, to try to force dam operators on the Snake and Columbia Rivers to release more water into dams blocking migrating salmon, arguing that the effects of climate change and a recent heat wave were further threatening fish. already on the verge of extinction.

 Low water levels also affect recreational fishing.
 Authorities in Wyoming, Colorado, Montana and California are asking anglers to fish during the cooler times of the day to minimize the impact on fish stressed by low oxygen levels in warm waters.